So, the other day, the Netflix algorithm recommended The I-Land. I took its advice and watched it.

 - Why did I watch all the episodes?

-She’s got a conch shell in her hand, for some reason, which she decides to use as a horn.
+She’s got a conch shell in her hand, for some reason.
+She uses it as a horn.

+Why?
 I am confused.
 Why does she use that as a horn?
 I would use it as food.
 I love conch fritters.
 I haven’t had those in a while.
-I pull up a recipe.

 Where was I?
 Right.
 Dr. Jackie Shepard’s blowing on the conch shell.

-The conch shell summons the actress from that surfing movie.
-I will call her Sawyer.
+The conch shell horn summons the actress from that surfing movie.

 More people wake up.